MatthijsMaas/MatthijsMaas/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Cambridge
+- name: Centre for the Study of Existential Risk, University of Cambridge
   url: https://www.cser.ac.uk/news/

 # Short bio (displayed in user profile at end of posts)